PURPL-Purdue/TestBed/Torch_Hot_Fire/README.md

 ## Permissions and Hardware Access

 This application requires appropriate permissions to access the LabJack hardware.
 Ensure the user running the application has the required system permissions.

-## Permissions and Hardware Access

-This application requires appropriate permissions to access the LabJack hardware.
-Ensure the user running the application has the required system permissions.